Along the Terrace of the Lions in Delos

 The views (two photos below) inside the chapel at the Holy Monastery of Vaarlam.
 The nave was painted in 1548 according to an inscription on its south wall, while the frescoes -because of the technique, colors, and figure arrangements- can be attributed to the painter Frango Katelano from Thebes.

-In ancient times, netting, ropes, and a wooden winch (next photos) were used to bring supplies and the monks/people up the steep slopes.
-Today, these metal cages and a movable motorized winch are used for the same purpose.
+In ancient times, nettings, ropes, and a wooden winch (next photos) were utilized to bring supplies and the monks/people up the steep slopes.
+Today, these metal cages and a movable motorized winch are utilized for the same purpose.

 A restored wooden winch brings goods and the monks/people up and down the perilously steep slopes of Meteora’s sandstone cliff walls.
-Wooden ladders preceded these contraptions, which greatly threatened the monks’ lives.
+Wooden ladders preceded these contraptions, which posed a great threat to the lives of the monks.

 Before heading back to Kalabaka train station for our bus ride back to Athens, we made a final stop at the Monastery of St. Stephen – the closest one to the town and easiest to visit.
 It is connected with female monasticism and is run by a group of nuns.